Tepper School of Business

 Transfer into Tepper School of Business

-Undergraduate students admitted to colleges at CMU other than the Tepper School and wishing to transfer into the Tepper School should consult with their current academic advisor and with an academic advisor in their program of interest.
+Undergraduate students admitted to colleges at Carnegie Mellon other than the Tepper School and wishing to transfer into the Tepper School should consult with their current academic advisor and with an academic advisor in their program of interest.
 The decision to allow transfer will be made based on availability of space in the student's class and the student's academic performance.
 Transfer into the Tepper School of Business is determined at the program level.
 Current students wishing to transfer into either undergraduate program should follow the instructions provided at MyTepper.